Things You Thought You Knew – Head in the Clouds

 And it's a little dank.
 Right.

-is when you get this, you reach, it's called a dew point, to be precise.
+A little chilly.
+So the fog is when you get this, you reach, it's called a dew point, to be precise.

 Okay.
 Okay.

-it becomes become less white.
+It becomes become less white.
 Okay.

 Because the droplets are getting bigger and bigger.
+Whoa, oh.

+Okay.
 And it starts getting gray.

 Nice.
 We have a gray cumulus cloud.
-You get cumulonimbus.

-That stuff. will hurt you.
+Speaker 1 That stuff will hurt you.

-even at 100%.
+Even at 100%.

 Right.
 But then it gets so big, it drops out.

-Because it was holding them up.
+Speaker 1 Because it was holding them up.
 Right.

 Okay.
-Right, right.
+Right, right, right.

-That's when the clouds get black.
+Speaker 1 that's when the clouds get black

 I got to let you go.
 And now it's too big to melt.